By / Troy Said

 If you’ve spent the last ten years creating an elaborate surround sound home entertainment setup, or your office is a jungle of cords and connections, it can be helpful to photograph the connections before dismantling them.
 This will save you a trial and error cable reconnection nightmare at your new home.

 Where do all the cables, cords and connections go?
 In the Bits’n’Pieces Box, of course.
 Keep them together with other loose items like remote controls, screws, bolts, doorstops and other odds and ends from around the house.
-Label the packing box clearly with a list of contents for easy access and pop in an emergency role of toilet paper: the world’s most versatile product.
+Label the packing box clearly with a list of contents for easy access and pop in an emergency roll of toilet paper: the world’s most versatile product.

 If you’re moving house on a budget there are options for minimising costs.
 Start early and dismantle all beds, shelving and fixtures before the furniture removalists arrive.
 The more you do in advance, the less work there is for the removalists.
 Also consider backloading for smaller loads.
 By using free space in another mover’s load you will reduce not only costs but also carbon emissions caused by furniture removalist trucks on the road.